safinathapa/codepath-prework/README.md

 ## App Brainstorming (Step 4)

 List of apps that are my favorite are:
 *Snapchat: I can see if they are active in the chat or not.
-I can also send view only once pictures/videos.
+I can also send view-only once pictures/videos.
-*Instagram: I can again send view only once pictures/videos.
+*Instagram: I can again send view-only once pictures/videos.
 *Tiktok: I can see who viewed my profile.

 Thinking of an idea, I want to improve an existing app and that is Instagram.
 Whenever we post a story on Instagram and you want to find out if a specific person liked it or not, you will havr to scroll through it.
 It would be a lot better if there was a search button on it.